Competency Based Interview Questions

 Analytical and/or Strategic Thinking

-In preparation for a Competency Based Interview the experienced interviewer will draw up a list of questions relating to each competency and all directed towards discovering if you have those skills necessary for the job.
-The interview is structured in such a way that you will be probed for information in support of the role's key competencies.
+In preparation for a competency based interview the experienced interviewer will draw up a list of questions relating to each competency; all of which will be directed towards discovering if you have the skills necessary for the job.
+The interview is structured so that you will be probed for information in support of the role's key competencies.
 As such, the questions will follow the format of "Can you give me an example of a time when...."